 Homeoblock™ & DNA Appliance®

 At Arlington Smile Center we often see asymmetrical or uneven face presentations that commonly appear.
-We have found that Homeoblock helps correct these concerns along with Myofunctional Therapy
+We have found that Homeoblock helps correct these concerns along with Myofunctional Therapy, however, please note that these appliances are dental expansion, not skeletal expansion.

 • Uneven Smile: Often people will come in to correct their gummy smile.
 This is where the smile reveals more gum than the person is happy with.
 Sometimes this is uneven and there is more gum visible on one side versus the other.
 Often, we just need to teach you how to get your lips stronger by different exercises so that the lip pulls down easier covering more gum.